gempy-project/gempy/CONTRIBUTING.md

 ### Reporting Bugs

-If you happen to stumble upon one of the incredibly rare and utterly unlikely bugs, crashes or concerning behaviour while using GemPy, please report it on the [issue page](https://github.com/cgre-aachen/gempy/issues) using the bug report template and appropriate labeling.
-The remplate will provide you with some default questions to answer, which will provide us with essential information to understand and solve your issue.
-When reporting a bug, please be overly descriptive so that we will be able to to reproduce and resolve the issue.
+Please report bugs on the [issue page using the bug report template](https://github.com/cgre-aachen/gempy/issues/new?assignees=&labels=&template=bug_report.md&title=) and label the issue as a bug.
+The template asks essential questions for you to answer so that we can to understand, reproduce, and fix the bug.
+Be verbose!
-Whenever possible, please provide tracebacks / error messages, screenshots and sample code / files to help us address your issue.
+Whenever possible, provide tracebacks and/or error messages, screenshots, and sample code or other files.

 ### Feature Requests